-The following table and graph illustrate the hypothetical total return and payment at maturity on the notes linked to a hypothetical Fund.
-The "total return" as used in this pricing supplement is the number, expressed as a percentage that results from comparing the payment at maturity per \$1,000 principal amount note to \$1,000.
+The following table and graph illustrate the hypothetical total return and payment at maturity on the notes linked to two hypothetical Funds.
+The "total return" as used in this pricing supplement is the number, expressed as a percentage, that results from comparing the payment at maturity per \$1,000 principal amount note to \$1,000.
 The hypothetical total returns and payments set forth below assume the following:

-- an Initial Value of \$100.00;

-- a Maximum Return of 100.00%;

-- an Upside Leverage Factor of 3.00; and

-- a Barrier Amount of 60.00 (equal to 60.00% of the hypothetical Initial Value).
+- an Initial Value for the Lesser Performing Fund of \$100.00; - an Upside Leverage Factor of 1.35; and - a Barrier Amount for the Lesser Performing Fund of \$60.00 (equal to 60.00% of its hypothetical Initial Value).

-The hypothetical Initial Value of \$100.00 has been chosen for illustrative purposes only and may not represent a likely actual Initial Value.
-The actual Initial Value will be the closing price of one share of the Fund on the Pricing Date and will be provided in the pricing supplement.
-For historical data regarding the actual closing prices of one share of the Fund, please see the historical information set forth under "The Fund" in this pricing supplement.
+The hypothetical Initial Value of the Lesser Performing Fund of \$100.00 has been chosen for illustrative purposes only and may not represent a likely actual Initial Value of either Fund.
+The actual Initial Value of each Fund will be the closing price of one share of that Fund on the Pricing Date and will be provided in the pricing supplement.
+For historical data regarding the actual closing prices of one share of each Fund, please see the historical information set forth under "The Funds" in this pricing supplement.